neuhelos/WeRise/README.md

 WeRise Primary Features:

    - Virtual Workshops conducted using VideoChat with In-Video Messaging & Screen-sharing
-   - Workshop Feed with a Feature-Rich Search Engine
+   - Workshop Feed with a Feature-Rich Search Engine for Discovering and Registering for Workshops
-   - User Profiles for Engaging Your Community
+   - User Profiles for Engaging other Users and Managing Workshops Being Facilitated
-   - User Real-time Communication: Instant Messaging
+   - User Real-time Communication with In-App Instant Messaging

 ----------------------------